Nathan Healy

 Frequently Asked Questions

-Gilbert doesn’t have traditional net metering, but Arizona utilities offer net billing programs.
-This means you receive credits for excess solar power sent to the grid, though at lower rates than full retail electricity prices.
+Gilbert doesn’t have traditional net metering.
+Arizona utilities now use net billing, where excess solar energy sent to the grid earns credits at a lower rate than retail electricity prices.